justagist/franka_ros_interface/index.rst

 (*Version 1.0.0*)

-A ROS API for the Franka Emika Panda robot, extending the `franka_ros`_ to expose more information about the robot, and additionally providing low level control of the robot using ROS and `Python API <Python API Documentation_>`_.
+A ROS interface library for the Franka Emika Panda robot, extending the `franka_ros`_ to expose more information about the robot, and providing low-level control of the robot using ROS and `Python API <Python API Documentation_>`_.

-Provides controlling and managing the Franka Emika Panda robot (real and simulated).
-Contains exposed controllers for the robot (joint position, velocity, torque), interfaces for the gripper, controller manager, coordinate frames, etc, MoveIt! and Trajectory Action Client interfaces.
+Provides utilites for controlling and managing the Franka Emika Panda robot (real and `simulated <panda_simulator_>`_).
+Contains exposed controllers for the robot (joint position, velocity, torque), interfaces for the gripper, controller manager, coordinate frames interface, etc. Also provides utilities to control the robot using MoveIt! and ROS Trajectory Action & ActionClient.
-Provides almost complete sim-to-real / real-to-sim transfer of code with the `panda_simulator`_ package.
+This package also provides almost complete sim-to-real / real-to-sim transfer of code with the `panda_simulator`_ package.

 **Features**

--  Low-level *controllers* (joint position, velocity, torque, impedance) available that can be controlled through ROS topics (including position control for gripper).
+-  Low-level *controllers* (joint position, velocity, torque, impedance) available that can be controlled through ROS topics and Python API (including position control for gripper).
--  Real-time *robot state* (end-effector state, joint state, controller state, etc.) available through ROS topics.
+-  Real-time *robot state* (end-effector state, joint state, controller state, etc.) available through ROS topics and Python API.
--  Python API to monitor and control the robot using any of the available controllers.
+-  Python API for managing controllers, coordinate frames, collision behaviour, controlling and monitoring the gripper.
--  Python API for managing controllers, coordinate frames, controlling and monitoring the gripper.
+-  Python API classes and utility functions to control the robot using MoveIt! and ROS Trajectory Action Service.
 -  The `panda_simulator`_ package (which is Gazebo-based simulator for the robot) can also be controlled using this package (ROS and Python interface), providing almost complete sim-to-real